Pair correlations of one-dimensional model sets and monstrous covariograms of Rauzy fractals: Acknowledgements

 \section{Acknowledgements}

 It is our pleasure to thank Claudia Alfes and Paul Kiefer for helpful discussions, and Michael Coons and Nicolae Strungaru for useful hints on the manuscript.
+We are grateful to an anonymous referee for several careful and constructive comments, which helped us to improve the presentation.
+M.B. is grateful to the School of Mathematics and Physics of the University of Tasmania in Hobart for hospitality, where this manuscript was completed.
 This work was supported by the German Research Foundation (DFG, Deutsche Forschungsgemeinschaft) via Project~A1 within the CRC TRR 358/1 (2023) -- 491392403 (Bielefeld -- Paderborn).